k-mc-k/My-Guides/PHPSyntaxGuide.md

 ?>
 ```
 ## PHP If & Else & ElseIf
-Conditional statments that take in different conditions to perform different actions.<br/>
+These are onditional statments that take in different conditions to perform different actions.<br/>
 **if** statement - Executes a block of code if the condition is true
 ```
 <?php